 the chairmen of the permanent committees of the University Doctoral Council (EDT) (i.e. Education and Credit Committee, Quality Assurance Committee, International Committee, Disciplinary and Ethics Committee) who are elected by the University Doctoral Council with reference to the nomination of the President of the University Doctoral Council (EDT) from among the University Doctoral Council (EDT) or non-University Doctoral Council (EDT) members listed in points of c-f above

-the chairman of the PhD Student Union (DÖK) or a representative delegated by the PhD Student Union
+the chairman of the PhD Student Union (DÖK) or a representative delegated by the PhD Student Union A sárgával jelölt rész a h) pontban már szerepel.

 (4) Members of EDT are recommended by the president of EDT to the Senate, and following the approval of the Senate, the mandate shall be given to the members by the Rector.
 The term of office of the University Doctoral Council (EDT) members is 5 years, which may be extended several times for up to an additional 5 years at each occasion.
 The EDT membership of DI leaders is valid until the end of this mandate for their leadership.
 If the term of office of an EDT member terminates before the expiration of his/her term, then the Senate shall rank the eligible candidates for EDT membership on the basis of the nomination procedure specified above, and finally the Rector shall decide on the appointment of a new EDT member.